American-Institutes-for-Research/dsaa-ncme-2024/CURRICULUM.md

 ## Introduction

-This tutorial shows you how to use `bookdown` to quickly create interactive data documentation for large datasets with many components and filetypes.
+This tutorial demonstrates how to use `bookdown`, an extension of R Markdown, to quickly create interactive data documentation for large datasets with many components and filetypes.
 Parts of this tutorial are adapted from the bookdown GitHub repository.

 Questions for live interaction are included as callouts.